-Jahn is now in her fourth decade at the helm of the UC Davis women's swimming program, having guided the team from AIAW Division III through the ranks of NCAA Division II to Division I status.
+Barbara Jahn enters his 39th year at the helm of the UC Davis women's swimming program, having guided the team from AIAW Division III through the ranks of NCAA Division II to Division I status.
 Having completed her 38th year, she owns the unusual distinction of earning Coach of the Year honors in four different conferences.
 She captured that award numerous times in the Division II Northern California Athletic Conference, won it again in the team's final year of the multi-divisional Pacific Collegiate Swimming Conference (2003), then garnered similar honors in the last season of the Big West Conference (2010).
-Most recently, she earned the inaugural award at the Mountain Pacific Sports Federation championship in 2013 in addition to receiving similar recognition in 2011.
+Most recently, she earned the inaugural MPSF Coach of the Year award at the Mountain Pacific Sports Federation championship in 2011 in addition to receiving similar recognition in 2013.

 Since the university completed its transition to NCAA Division I, Jahn has guided the Aggies to new levels of success.
 In 2008-09, the women's team earned a second-place at the Big West Championships, with Heidi Kucera capturing Athlete of the Year accolades.
 Kucera, in turn, became the first female swimmer of the D-I era to automatically qualify for the NCAA Championships, where she competed in three individual events.